profzei/Matebook-X-Pro-2018/Readme.md

 -----

-#### This repository is currently compatible with macOS Sonoma, Ventura, Monterey, Big Sur and OpenCore 1.0.0
+#### This repository is currently compatible with macOS Sequoia, Sonoma, Ventura, Monterey, Big Sur and OpenCore 1.0.1
 <div align="center">

 |    macOS    |   |   Status   |